wvanderp/the-right-tool/src/tools/ExifExtractor/README.md

 1. Select an image file using the file input.
 Extraction happens automatically—no need to click a button.
 2. View the summary card with camera, exposure, location, and a thumbnail preview.
 3. See the full extracted metadata as formatted JSON below the summary.
+4. (Optional) Click "Show Template Editor" to create a custom output using a Handlebars template.
+The output updates automatically as you edit the template or upload a new image.

 ## Development